Safe sleep and rest

-- Physically checking/inspecting sleeping children at regular intervals (at least every 10 minutes) by checking the rise and fall of the child’s chest and the child’s lip and skin colour from the side of the cot/bed.
+- Physically checking/inspecting sleeping children at regular intervals (for example, every 10 minutes for children under two years of age) by checking the rise and fall of the child’s chest and the child’s lip and skin colour from the side of the cot/bed.

 - Not using CCTV, audio monitors or heart monitors to replace physical checks.

 - Always being within sight and hearing distance of sleeping and resting children so that educators can monitor children’s safety and wellbeing

 - Taking into consideration the risk for each individual child, such as considering the age of the child, medical conditions, individual needs and history of health and/or sleep issues.

 Services should consider the Red Nose safe sleep recommendations and the importance of carrying out a risk assessment for sleep and rest times.
 Conducting a risk assessment will assist educators to identify and mitigate risks associated with sleep and rest, tailored to your service’s unique context and children’s individual circumstances and needs.